 ©2021

 I am the author of Come What May, I Want to Run: A Memoir of the Saving Grace of Ultrarunning in Overwhelming Times.
-You can order the book here from from the publisher, Amazon, Bookshop, or Barnes & Noble.
+You can order the book exclusively from the Wipf and Stock Publishers website, use code ultrarunning40, and receive a 40% discount.
+Offer expires 9/3/24.
+You can also order It on Amazon, Bookshop, or Barnes & Noble.
+It's available in hardcover, paperback, e-book, and Kindle.

 Subscribe to my Youtube Channel